ChunZhou1/map1/README.md

 # How to show a place on the map？

-### 1: Call getLocalPosition to get the local longitude and latitude,Call getLatAndLng according to the address entered by the user to get the target longitude and latitude.
+### 1: Call getLocalPosition to get the local longitude and latitude, Call getLatAndLng according to the address entered by the user to get the target longitude and latitude.

    ```
  function getLocalPosition() {